 And finally, the port...

 In the heart of the town, this was the starting point for the great seafaring voyages of the Paimpol fishermen.
-Ana tells us that the port is a registered heritage site.
+Our local guide tells us that the port is a registered heritage site.
 The colourful buildings of the Quai Duguay Trouin and Kernoa remind me of Icelandic architecture, a nod to the link between Paimpol and the volcanic island.
 We watch the ballet of the pleasure-boats, trawlers and flat-bottomed oyster boats waiting their turn at the lock which allows passage to and from the inner harbour.

 Sitting at a café terrace enjoying a well-deserved ice cream, we’re already planning our next adventure !